 What needs to happen to shift the paradigm of Christmas?
 When do we stop throwing toys away from Christmas past?
 We should hand them down to the next generation.

 Don’t expect retail chains to change.
 We have to shift our perspective as a collective.
 The moral of the story here is BUY LESS.

 The timeless tale of the Christmas Carol nails it on the moral head.
 Christmas should be the time of year where people give to the needy.
 The time where families share moments in life, NOT things!
 Let’s get creative instead of hitting the Mall!

 Cut your Christmas spending in half!
 Practicality, imagination and re-evaluating the purpose of Christmas will make a huge difference in our happiness throughout the year.

 Starting out your eco-living lifestyle can begin in a place you least expect it!
-Quite often you find local goods at a Christmas market.
-Buying local is the best way to reduce the carbon footprint of a product.
+Find out what kind of upcycled goodies and local goods can be found at a Christmas market.
 I list 8 necessities that will get you on your way.
-Shampoo and conditioner bars are a must-have in every eco-friendly shower.
+Necessities like Shampoo and conditioner bars.
 Check out The 8 best must-have gift ideas at the local Christmas market